06 Fee Model

 This means that what users receive is the net staking income after deducting the protocol fee; the protocol fee will be distributed to relevant parties through the issuance of additional shares/stETH.

-The fees allocated to the staking module are used to compensate the module and its node operators for providing verifier operation, infrastructure maintenance, operation and maintenance management and other services.
+The fees allocated to the staking module compensate the module and its node operators for validator operations, infrastructure maintenance, and day-to-day operations.

-Fees allocated to the Lido DAO Treasury are used for protocol-level governance, development, risk control, emergencies and other DAO expenses.
+Fees allocated to the Lido DAO Treasury are used for protocol governance, development, risk management, incident response, and other DAO expenses.

-Therefore, the fee composition of a single module is: the total rate of the module = module fee + treasury fee.
+So the fee structure of a single module is: total module rate = module fee + treasury fee.

 - The module’s validator weight in the protocol